nozomi-hasei/like_sharetag/README.md

 ### Association

 - has_many :room_users
-- has_many :users, through: room_users
+- has_many :users, through: :room_users
 - has_many :messages

 ## messages　テーブル